TechnionTDK/jbs-json23plet/README.md

 1. Untrack the configuration file from git.

-        git update-index --assume-unchanged config.json This command will prevent your local `config.json` from being untracked from the GitHub repository.
+        git update-index --assume-unchanged config.json This command will make your local `config.json` untracked from the GitHub repository.

 ## Json23plet configuration
 Json23plet has some configurations, all defined in `config.json` file.<br/>